 Virginia Creeper Trail

 It’s hard to beat a relaxing bike ride while reveling in the fiery orange and golden yellow foliage all along the trail.
-One to check out is the 57-mile New River Trail, a scenic crushed limestone trail that is the centerpiece of New River Trail State Park, which starts in Pulaski and ends at dual endpoints in Galax and Fries.
+One to check out is the 57-mile New River Trail, a scenic crushed limestone trail that is the centerpiece of New River Trail State Park.
+The trail starts in Pulaski and ends at dual endpoints in Galax and Fries.
 It’s also the longest rail trail in Virginia.

 Along the way, you’ll cross 32 trestle bridges and go through two historic railroad tunnels, which were once part of the Norfolk & Western Railway.
 This railway saw steam engines chugging along its tracks up until 1985.
-Bring your own bike or rent one from The Junction in Draper or New River Trail Outfitters in Galax.
+Bring your own bike or rent one from Thee Draper Village.
 Another must-bike trail is the Virginia Creeper Trail, a 34-mile rail trail that runs from Whitetop Station to Abingdon.

 2. Paddle The Great Dismal Swamp